miguel-aragon/Delaunay-volume_rendering/README.md

 and the resulting density field
 ![picture](images/halo-1.png)

+We can compute isodensity contours directly on the Delaunay tessellation.
 ![picture](images/isoden.png)

+Here another view of isodensity contours on top of the density field.

 ![picture](images/density-isoden.png)

-cut a plane across the tessellation
+We can also cut a plane across the tessellation

 ![picture](images/isoplane.png)

 and visualize the plane in 2D.
 Here showing the core of a dark matter halo.

 ![picture](images/2d-zoom.png)